pw598/pw598.github.io/_posts/2025-05-31-MongoDB-via-MongoShell.md

 - <a href="https://www.mongodb.com/try/download/database-tools">MongoDB Command Line Tools</a>

-For PyMongo, if you are using Anaconda, I recommend using <code>conda install pymongo</code> from the Anaconda command prompt (<code>conda activate base</code> to activate it from the general command prompt).
-Otherwise, review the instructions <code>here</code>.
+For PyMongo, if you are using Anaconda, I recommend using <code>conda install pymongo</code> from the Anaconda command prompt (activate it with <code>conda activate base</code> first if operating from the general command prompt).
+Otherwise, review the instructions <a href="https://www.mongodb.com/docs/languages/python/pymongo-driver/upcoming/get-started/download-and-install/?msockid=10b2dcbcd0206ffd212ec970d1946ee7">here</a>.